 Reset Network Settings

-Reseting network settings erases and restores all of the Wi-Fi, Cellular, Bluetooth, and VPN settings on your iPhone to factory defaults.
-You’ll have to reenter your Wi-Fi passwords, reconnect Bluetooth devices, and reconfigure your virtual private networks after this reset is complete.
+Reseting network settings erases and restores all of the Wi-Fi, Cellular, APN, and VPN settings on your iPhone to factory defaults.
+You’ll have to reenter your Wi-Fi passwords and reconfigure your virtual private networks after this reset is complete.

-Start by opening Settings and tapping General -> Reset -> Reset Network Settings.
+Open Settings and tapping General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 You’ll be prompted your iPhone passcode, then confirm the reset.
-Your iPhone will turn off, complete the reset, and turn on again.
+Your iPhone will turn off, reset, and turn on again.

 If your iPhone still says the Wi-Fi password is incorrect, it’s time to contact Apple support or your the company that made your Wi-Fi router.
 Apple provides support over the phone, online, through the mail, and in-person at the Genius Bar.
 You can get in touch with your router manufacturer by Googling “customer support” and their name.